rhagenson/sembio-go/docs/docs/example/translate-dna-fasta.md

 Do note: we run `base.ReadMultiDna(x)`, not `base.ReadDna(x)`.

 This is because `base.ReadDna(x)` would only give us a single FASTA record (the first one to be precise).
-In `bio-go`, a distinction is made between reading a single record and reading all records.
+In `sembio/go`, a distinction is made between reading a single record and reading all records.
 (In your own code you will likely want `base.ReadMultiDna(x)` as we have used here.
 The reason for this distinction is that by definition a FASTA file _should_ only have one record, but _most_ FASTA files used today have multiple records.
 Blame Ryan A. Hagenson for being such a stick in the mud about this point.)

 ### Translating Sequences